 Including warm up time it took the Vertuoline 2.5 minutes to spit out a piping hot cup of coffee.
 This was noticeably better than the Keurig, which took 4 minutes to do the same.
 Once warmed up the Vertuoline can make a cup in around 90 seconds.
 You can also easily switch between different roasts and between coffee and espresso, instead of committing to one pot.
 This makes it incredibly convenient if you've got a lot of people with different tastes using the same machine.

 The Vertuoline took top honors in our ease of cleaning testing, earning a score of 9 out of 10.
 In contrast the lowest score in this metric was a 4.

 The Vertuoline produces essentially nothing to clean on a daily basis, except for the mug you put your coffee in.
 Dirty pods are automatically deposited into an attached bin (please remember to recycle them).
 That bin can sometimes get a little grimy with coffee grounds, so might need a periodic rinse.
 The descaling process was also fairly painless and only took 30 minutes to complete.
-It bested the other pod machine we tested, the Keurig K55, only because the Keurig's descaling process takes much longer to complete.
+It bested the other pod machines we tested only because the Keurig's descaling process takes much longer to complete.

 — Max Mutter and Steven Tata